rabramoff/Millennial/README.md

 # Millennial
+Nov 11, 2021\
 Millennial Version 2 develops upon the conceptual framework presented in the Biogeochemistry paper Abramoff et al. (2018) (http://dx.doi.org/10.1007/s10533-017-0409-7).
-The Millennial Version 2 description and evaluation paper is currently under review.
-Until citation information is added to this repository, please contact Rose Abramoff so she can keep you updated.
+The Millennial Version 2 description and evaluation paper is published open access here: https://doi.org/10.1016/j.soilbio.2021.108466.
+You can cite the paper as:

+Abramoff, Rose Z., Bertrand Guenet, Haicheng Zhang, Katerina Georgiou, Xiaofeng Xu, Raphael A. Viscarra Rossel, Wenping Yuan, and Philippe Ciais.
+"Improved global-scale predictions of soil carbon stocks with Millennial Version 2."
+Soil Biology and Biochemistry (2021) 164: 108466.

+Please contact Rose Abramoff (rose.abramoff@lsce.ipsl.fr) with any questions, issues, comments, inquiries.

 The model is organized in folders, first by programming language and then by model version.
 ### Fortran: